rx294/inspec_aws_test_doc_generator/samples/aws_cloudtrail_trail.md

 ---
-title: About the aws_cloudwatch_alarm Resource
+title: About the aws_cloudtrail_trail Resource
 ---

 # aws_cloudtrail_trail